To make sure that all of the SEO methods are working in practice, you need to perform a thorough SEO audit of your website.

 Another factor that contributes to your overall SEO is URLs that are relevant, and preferably contain your keyword because it helps Google determine the connection between your content and the URL.
-You can create your URL automatically or manually.

 Since smartphones and tablets have become the dominant devices through which users consume content, you need to make sure that your website is mobile-friendly.
 In addition to that, Google’s mobile crawler takes it into account when ranking your website.
 You can test mobile-friendliness here.

 Another important ranking factor, at least when it comes to Google, is load speed.
 Sites that take longer to load sport higher bounce rates and shorter on-page times, which means that users don’t have too much patience for slow sites.
 You can use the tools mentioned here to test how your website is performing in that aspect.

 Broken links, both external and internal, can affect your SEO, as well as the overall user experience.
 Google bots check links on a regular basis, which means you need to take your time and check your outbound links periodically.
 You can use broken link checker tools to find the faulty one.

 Having duplicate content means you can get penalized by Google, even if you have done it inadvertently or referenced your sources correctly.
 Use Small SEO Tools Plagiarism Checker to make sure that your content is original and unique.